-There are certain circumstances your employer, by law, has to grant you the time off you request.
-The company may not be required by law to pay you, either fully or in part, while you are away from your job, but there are legal protections to guarantee that you can return to your job when your leave is finished.
+There are certain circumstances under which your employer, by law, has to grant you the time off you request.
+The company may not be legally required to pay you, either fully or in part, while you are away from your job, but there are legal protections to guarantee that you can return to your job when your leave is finished.

-Some of the reasons for mandatory leave are the birth or adoption of a child, certain medical conditions, or to honor a military commitment.
-The Family and Medical Leave Act (FMLA) states the legal guidelines businesses have to follow regarding mandatory leave.
+Some of the reasons for mandatory leave approval are the birth or adoption of a child, certain medical conditions, to honor a military commitment, or for a military caregiver.

 Unfortunately, you will sometimes find yourself seeking leave unexpectedly and may not be able to give much warning ahead of time.
-Whatever your scenario is, be sure to ask for an extended period of leave professionally and courteously.
+Whatever your circumstances, be sure to ask for an extended period of leave professionally and courteously.

 Ask Verbally and in Writing

-You can send an email to your colleagues as a group or individually, depending on the size of your company/department, and how close you are to the people you work with.
+You can also send an email to your colleagues as a group or individually, depending on the size of your company/department and how close you are to the people with whom you work.
 The key is to be open and honest with those you work for and with, but remember, you only need to share as much detail as you are comfortable with regarding your leave.